Pomegranate Ginger Sorbet

 Obviously, a lot of us don’t need an excuse to add booze to sorbet.
 But if you want to get technical (and have an additional excuse), it also has the added bonus of helping keep the sorbet smoother and softer once frozen, since alcohol itself does not freeze.
 This avoids the whole icy, impossible to scoop sorbet that we’ve all known and experienced.

-Technically, since most of us are lucky enough to have access to pomegranate juice year-round–you could totally make this sorbet at any time of the year.
+Technically, since most of us are lucky enough to have access to pomegranate juice year-round, you can definitely make this pomegranate sorbet any time of year.
 Summer, fall, spring, winter.
-It is totally doable.

 The resulting pomegranate ginger sorbet is refreshingly light, with just the right amount of tartness.
-Once again, I just love the ginger and elder flower–so please, please, please don’t skimp out on either of those (but yes, the alcohol is technically optional).
+The ginger and elderflower notes incredibly well pomegranate.

 It would work perfectly as a dessert for a heavier meal.
-You could even make it ahead of time and serve it as a healthier (vegan) dessert alternative at Thanksgiving or Christmas!
+You could even make it ahead of time and serve it as a healthier dessert option at Thanksgiving or Christmas!

 Pomegranate Ginger Sorbet